 - Trading volumes in certain international bond markets may be appreciably below that of the world's largest markets.
 Accordingly, investments in such markets may be less liquid and their prices may be more volatile than comparable investments in securities trading in larger markets.
-Moreover, the settlement periods in certain markets may be longer than in others which may affect portfolio liquidity; - Changes to the financial wealth of the issuer of the fixed income securities may adversely affect their value, may affect their liquidity and make it difficult for the Sub-Fund to sell them; - High yield securities may be subject to greater price volatility due to such factors as specific corporate developments, interest rate sensitivity, general negative perceptions of the junk bond markets.
-Trading volumes for high yield securities are generally lower, and as a consequence the secondary market for such securities is not as liquid as that for higher-rated securities.
-The secondary market for such securities could contract under adverse market or economic conditions more than the secondary market for higher-rated securities, independent of any specific adverse changes in the condition of a particular issuer.
-These factors may have an adverse effect on the ability to dispose of particular high yield securities, the ability to obtain precise valuations, or may require a higher discount as compared to higher rated securities.
+Moreover, the settlement periods in certain markets may be longer than in others which may affect portfolio liquidity; - Changes to the financial wealth of the issuer of the fixed income securities may adversely affect their value, may affect their liquidity and make it difficult for the Sub-Fund to sell them; - The attention of the investors is drawn to the fact that the structure of ABS/MBS and the pools backing them are often intransparent and the Sub-Fund may be ex-posed to greater credit and prepayment risks (extension or contraction risks) depending on which tranche of ABS/MBS is purchased by the Sub-Fund. - Investments in high-yield bonds are more risky and generally considered to constitute more speculative investments.
+These bonds comprise a higher credit risk, higher price fluctuations, a higher risk of loss of capital deployed and of ongoing earnings than bonds with a higher credit rating.
+The high-yield bonds are generally more sensitive to the changes in the macroeconomic conditions.
+The spread to the higher rated securities tends to widen during the economic slowdown and recession and to tighten during the economic upswing.
+Higher coupon payable to the high-yield bondholders is considered a compensation for a higher degree of risk taken by the investors;